edpzjh/localized/README.md

 # Disclaimer
 I'm currently using this i18n method in a project which is under development.
 There is no practical knowledge about stability, scalabilty or performance.
-Plus I don't have isolated test cases.
 Use it at your own risk!